AlexLaforge/jquery-rss-feeder/README.md

 I was using this code on the footer our company website.
 You are welcome to look at there for an example. www.internetbuilderconsulting.com

 Also, fyi, Feed Informer does not offer their own code for what I am doing and they do not offer ASP (vbScript) code.
-However, we (a friend Carol) worked with me to write the ASP code to convert the ASP.net script they offer to ASP and import the outputed HTML.
-I wrote all the rest of the code.
+However, we (a friend Carol) worked with me to write the ASP code above to import the outputed HTML from Feed Informer.
+I wrote everything else.

 Once you know your Widget ID, and you have set up the Widget Template, all you need is the Widget ID from Feed Informer to make the ASP code work.
 You do not need to use ANY their code, the code I am providing below is all you will need.